Sonia-96/MyStudyNotes/Data Visualization & Analysis/Midterm Review.md

 - Why would we want to perform DR?
 - What is the geometric interpretation of PCA?
+  - finding the directions of maximum variance in a dataset.
 - What are the limitations of PCA?